chris-allones/chrisllones-blogdown/content/home/tidytuesday.md

 ---
-# An instance of the Featured widget.
+# An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featured
+widget: pages

 # This file represents a page section.
 headless: true